 Continuing a long-standing partnership with Vanderbilt, The Cal Turner Family Foundation committed $1.2M over a 5-year period to establish the Turner Family Center for Social Ventures (TFC) and to help it grow as a leading, student-led organization that uses market-based solutions to alleviate poverty.

-The TFC is a sister organization to Project Pyramid (another graduate student-focused program under Owen) which offers specific classes and projects designed to promote the alleviation of poverty through a business lens.
-Our center was created to align efforts toward a similar mission, with a focus on serving as a hub for graduate student resources, fellowship, collaboration, and partnership—across multiple graduate schools—further promoting responsible business practices and shaping future leaders of our domestic and international communities.
+As a graduate student-led, interdisciplinary center, the TFC offers specific programs and experiences for students, designed to promote the alleviation of poverty through a business lens.
+One of these programs is the Project Pyramid course, an interdisciplinary graduate level course launched in 2006, to bring interdisciplinary students together in consulting teams partnered with international partner organizations.
+The TFC was created as a hub for graduate student resources, fellowship, collaboration, and partnership—across multiple graduate schools—further promoting responsible business practices and shaping future leaders of our domestic and international communities.

 “I’m gratified this gift will help students build upon these efforts to harness the power of business visionaries in helping promote a greater good, both at home and abroad.” – Cal Turner Jr., chairman of the Cal Turner Family Foundation

 Cal Turner, Jr., the former CEO, chairman and president of Dollar General Corporation, spearheaded the gift, and actively supports many Vanderbilt University programs, including the Cal Turner Program for Moral Leadership in the Professions.
 Dr. Bart Victor, Owen Graduate School of Management faculty and TFC Advisory Board member, is currently the Cal Turner Professor for Moral Leadership.